Open Data Engagement

 The purpose of Boulder Open Data is to increase public access to high value, machine readable datasets generated by the City of Boulder.
 The city has established an Open Data Strategy in order to increase efficiency, improve internal data sharing, spurring innovation, and enabling transparency and accountability with the public.
 The Open Data Program is taking a community driven demand approach to releasing information and welcomes suggestions for dataset additions.
 Momentum for the program increased within the city after the signing of an internal Open Data Policy on May 2nd, 2017.
 The Open Data team is working methodically to inventory all the city’s data over the next two years in order to help us better understand what we have, what we talk about when we talk about data, and how we share data.

 Since the city signed an internal Open Data Policy in May 2017, the Open Data Program has seen increased departmental representation in the Open Data Catalog and the number of published datasets continues to increase.
 While we did not meet our end of 2017 goals, website sessions on the Open Data Catalog, departmental representation and published open datasets are slowly but steadily increasing.
-The total number of open datasets published by the city has increased by approximately 43% from May to December 2017.
+The total number of open datasets published by the city has increased by approximately 43 percent from May to December 2017.
 As additional departments complete inventories of data, we expect to see large gains in departmental representation and total number of datasets available to the public.

 About the Data: This data is provided by the City of Boulder's Information Technology Department.
 This page will be updated monthly.